 How to Preschedule a Time Limit

-If you’d like to preschedule a pause/unpause or time limit on your child’s internet connection, you can follow the steps below on My Spectrum:
+If you’d like to know how to pause the internet on Spectrum based on a schedule, you can follow the steps below on My Spectrum:

 - Open the bottom menu and select Services.